itayinbarr/ADclassifier/README.md

 This project implements a machine learning pipeline for analyzing EEG frequency patterns to detect Alzheimer's Disease (AD).
 It focuses on identifying and analyzing frequency-based differences between AD patients and age-matched healthy controls using EEG data.

+Data os based on research data from the [article]([url](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0244180)) "Resting state EEG biomarkers of cognitive decline associated with Alzheimer's disease and mild cognitive impairment" which is attached to the repository.
 ## Project Overview

 The project analyzes EEG data to: